Do you have pension income in another Nordic country and you are living in Finland?

 If your date of moving to Finland is later than 4 April 2008, or if the start date of your pension income is later than 4 April 2008, your Nordic-sourced pension will be taxed in Finland .
 Any tax paid in another country will be credited, i.e. subtracted from your Finnish taxes.
 However, the credit amount cannot be higher than the portion of the Finnish tax that relates to the foreign pension.

-We recommend that soon after moving to Finland , or soon after your pension start date, you turn to the local tax office to ask for a revised tax card.
+We recommend that soon after moving to Finland , or soon after your pension start date, you turn to the Tax Administration to ask for a revised tax card.
 This step will ensure that your tax withholding will already reflect your actual gross income including both foreign and Finnish-sourced pensions.
 Having had large enough amounts withheld from your income in Finland , you will avoid paying an outstanding amount of tax after the assessment is completed.

 Healthcare contribution called sairaanhoitomaksu; sjukvårdsavgift